Revenge of the Beans: How Lectins Suck Your Energy And Make You Weak

 By: Dave Asprey

-As you check out the new Bulletproof® Diet infographic (just posted in advance of the Bulletproof® Diet book launch!) you’ll notice that lentils and beans, as well as some other foods like tomatoes and potatoes, are out of the green zone.
-There’s a reason!
+As you scan the Bulletproof Diet Roadmap, you’ll notice that lentils and beans, as well as some other foods like tomatoes and potatoes, are out of the green zone.
+There’s a reason.

 Lectins 101: Why lentils, tomatoes, and potatoes make you weak